galtproject/galtproject-docs/en/Whitepaper.md

 ### Creating property records

-In Single decentralized registry, any land and real-estate property owners can create their property tokens with the help of the decentralized community of cadastral engineers and notaries.
+In Oracles property registry, any land and real-estate property owners can create their property tokens with the help of the decentralized community of cadastral engineers and notaries.
 Each Token represents property rights record for land or real estate.
 Anyone can pay a commission in ETH or GALT ERC20 and apply for creating a token through a smart contract.
 The application contains the geographical coordinates of the object, topology, IPFS media hashes (photos, video, point cloud file, Building Information Model, etc.), additional identification data (address, area, floor, room ID, etc.).
 The application is taken into work by the Cadastral Engineer and the Notary.
 They verify the correctness of the data and the applicant's property rights in a particular jurisdiction for a fee.
 With the application approved, a new object is checked for dual ownership.
 After that, a token is created.
 <p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard12.png" alt="A decentralized community of Cadastral engineers and Notaries"/></p>
 This done, a Property Owner can: